Summ4/Project2/README.md

 # Project2

-This repositoty contains tests for shopping website: http://tutorialsninja.com/demo/
+This repository contains tests for shopping website: http://tutorialsninja.com/demo/

 # How to use: